adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/README.md

 (We need -pthread as Google Test and Google Mock use threads.)

-Next, you should compile your out source file with
+Next, you should compile your test source file with
 ${GTEST\_DIR}/include and ${GMOCK\_DIR}/include in the header search path, and link it with gmock and any other necessary libraries: